 What is Anxiety?

 We should remember that a certain amount of anxiety is healthy.
-Having excessive stress or worry routinely about everyday things is not normal.
+However, excessive stress or worry about daily things is not normal.
 This persistence is a hallmark of generalized anxiety.
-Having anxious thoughts occurring on most days may be a sign you have an anxiety disorder.
+Having anxious thoughts on most days may be a sign of a disorder.
 The symptoms may become burdensome and interfere with living a healthy life.

-GAD (generalized anxiety disorder) is common and can result in a chronic failure to deal with the usual stresses of life.
+GAD (generalized anxiety disorder) is a common condition.
+It can result in a chronic failure to deal with the usual stresses of life.
 It can manifest with a depressed attitude or feelings of being immobile.
-Physical symptoms may be especially noticeable.
-Frequent muscle tension may occur, preventing the muscles from relaxing your muscles.
+Physical symptoms may be noticeable.
+Frequent tension may occur, preventing the muscles from relaxing.
 This results in jaw or fist clenching, or muscle knots.

 If this sounds familiar, you may want to talk to your doctor.
 As a result, they may want to prescribe some form of treatment.
-On the positive side, marijuana relieves anxiety.
-Persons have used marijuana to treat anxiety disorders and panic disorder.
-People who use marijuana realize the short term relaxing and calming effect of cannabis.
+On the positive side, the herb has anti-anxiety effects.
+Persons have used weed to treat anxiety disorders and panic disorder.
+People with anxiety who use herb realize the short term relaxing effect of cannabis.
 This fact is the most compelling evidence of its use as a treatment.

-Feelings of self-doubt and self-worth are common in people with anxiety disorders.
-Self-consciousness persons second-guess themselves, wondering if others are judging them.
-This persistent uncertainty in everyday situations may turn into an obsession.
+Feelings of self-doubt and self-worth are common in anxiety disorders.
+Self-conscious persons second-guess themselves, wondering if others are judging them.
+This persistent doubt in everyday situations may turn obsessive.

-Social anxiety disorder leads to social situations where people feel, especially self-conscious.
-They often experience blushing, trembling, nausea, profuse sweating, or difficulty talking.
-These symptoms interfere with the ability to meet new people or maintain relationships.
-Starting a conversation or eating/drinking in public can provoke severe anxiety.
+Social anxiety disorder leads to awkward social situations.
+Patients feel self-conscious and have blushing and trembling.
+There are nausea and vomiting, profuse sweating, or difficulty talking.
+The symptoms of anxiety may interfere with meeting new people or maintain friendships.
+Conversing, eating, or drinking in public can provoke severe anxiety.

 More than 50 million people in the United States suffer from sleep problems.
 In fact, falling or staying asleep is a common condition.
-This problem may be abnormal if happening on a routine basis.
+This problem may be abnormal if it happens on a routine basis.
 The excessive worry from anxiety tends to make this problem worse.
 Not being able to shut your brain off can result in lying awake for hours.

-Interruption of your normal sleep-wake cycle interferes with your health and daily routine.
-In effect, the fact of not sleeping because you’re worried leads to worries you because you can’t sleep.
+Frequent interruption of your normal sleep-wake cycle is not healthy.
+It interferes with your daily routine and can cause medical problems.
+Moreover, not sleeping because you’re worried leads to worry you because you can’t sleep.

 “You don’t have to control your thoughts.
 You only need to stop letting them control you.”
-Anxiety often associates with physical symptoms like chronic digestive problems.
+A high level of anxiety may associate with symptoms of chronic digestive problems.
 One such medical condition is irritable bowel syndrome.
 Symptoms of IBS include stomach ache, cramping, bloating, and gas.
 Constipation alternating with diarrhea is common.
 These symptoms of chronic intestinal discomfort cause other problems.
 In short, this negative feedback makes both chronic pain and anxiety symptoms worse.
 An excellent piece on the use of probiotics in the personal experience of fighting IBS can be found in this article "Which Probiotics are Best for IBS?"

-The obsessive mentality, also known as being perfectionist, is linked with anxiety disorders.
-Dwelling chiefly on one’s made mistakes or trying to prevent making one, may signal a problem.
-Being a perfectionist is especially commonplace in obsessive or compulsive disorders.
+The obsessive mentality is known as being a purist.
+This condition links with anxiety disorders.
+Dwelling on one’s prior mistakes, or trying to prevent one, may signal a problem.
+Being a purist is commonplace in obsessive or compulsive disorders.
 Lady Macbeth is an excellent literary example.
 The calming effects of medical marijuana for anxiety disorder are helpful.

-Panic disorder with panic attacks can present with severe anxiety symptoms.
+Panic disorder with attacks can present with severe anxiety symptoms.
 These may resemble a 'fight or flight' response from real danger.
-Feelings of fear and helplessness can immobilize persons.
-Symptoms include high blood pressure, rapid pulse, pounding heart, and breathing problems.
+In contrast, feelings of fear and helplessness can immobilize persons.
+Symptoms of panic disorder include high blood pressure, rapid pulse, pounding heart, and breathing problems.

-Chest and stomach pain, sweating, weakness, or dizziness may also occur.
+Chest and stomach pain, sweating, weakness, or dizziness may occur.
 Hand tingling or numbness is frequent.
-Extreme anxiety releases excess cortisol and adrenaline, creating these physical signs.
-Persons may develop a long term panic attack.
-Repeated panic attacks expressly signal an anxiety or panic disorder.
+Extreme stress releases excess cortisol and adrenaline, creating these signs.
+Persons may develop a long term panic attack — repeated panic attacks signal an anxiety or panic disorder.

-Post-traumatic stress disorder (PTSD) can be especially severe and accompanied by severe anxiety.
-Persons suffer the frequent reliving of a significant disturbing event like trauma, abuse, or combat.
-The trigger event may be a flashback of a traumatic or violent encounter or the death of a loved one.
+Post-traumatic stress disorder (PTSD) can be severe.
+These persons suffer severe anxiety from reliving a disturbing event.
+The trigger event may be trauma, abuse, or combat.
+Similarly, flashbacks may be trauma, violence, or the death of a loved one.

 PTSD and Veterans

 Many veterans carry PTSD from their harrowing time spent in combat.
-The traumatic trigger frequently might not be visible to others.
-PTSD is a stand-alone condition that shares some features with anxiety disorders.
-Flashbacks may also occur with other types of anxiety as well.
+In contrast, the traumatic trigger might not be visible to others.
+PTSD is a stand-alone condition sharing some anxiety disorder features.
+Flashbacks may occur with other types of anxiety as well.
 The Florida Department of Health has now approved PTSD.
 It is therefore on the state s medical marijuana qualifying conditions list.
 This addition has many veterans rethinking medical marijuana for PTSD in Florida.

 This article is not meant to be considered as medical advice diagnosis or treatment.
-For more information, see our related page “Medical Marijuana Qualifying Conditions” and to learn more marijuana facts, visit our medical marijuana FAQ page.
+For more information on conditions medical marijuana, see our related page “Medical Marijuana Qualifying Conditions” and to learn more marijuana facts, visit our medical marijuana FAQ page.
 Call us at (786) 953-6838 to schedule an appointment.
 We evaluate for medical marijuana cards!
 Join the Florida state medical weed registry and get legal now.